14 Things To Do In Konya: A Journey Through History & Spirituality

 Photo: Baltazar Faunbäck / Wikimedia Commons

-If you’re looking for a spiritual experience, attending a Whirling Dervishes ceremony is one of the most mesmerising things to do.
+If you’re looking for a spiritual experience, attending a Whirling Dervishes ceremony is one of the most mesmerising things to do in Konya at night or in the evening.
 The ritual, known as Sema, symbolises the soul’s journey towards divine love.
 The dancers, dressed in white robes, spin in deep meditation, accompanied by haunting Sufi music.
 The Mevlana Cultural Centre holds the performance, offering visitors a chance to witness this UNESCO-listed tradition.

 Location: Çimenlik, Aslanlı Kışla Cd., 42030 Karatay/Konya, Türkiye